fuzzylabs/edge-vision-power-estimation/model_training/README.md

 --download
 ```

-This will download data from our [DagsHub repository](https://dagshub.com/fuzzylabs/edge-vision-power-estimation) to the `training_data` folder on local filesystem.
+This will download data from the FuzzyLabs [DagsHub repository](https://dagshub.com/fuzzylabs/edge-vision-power-estimation) to the `training_data` folder on your local filesystem.

 > [!NOTE]
 > This step is recommended if you want to get started with training the models using data already present on DagsHub repository. </br>